gskinnerTeam/flutter-flextras/README.md

 # flextras
-A collection of Columns and Rows with extra functionality.
+A collection of Columns and Rows with extra functionality:

+* `PaddedColumn` / `PaddedRow` - Wraps a column/row in padding
+* `SeparatedColumn` / `SeparatedRow` - Insert any widget between each child
+* `ExpandedScrollingColumn` / `ExpandedScrollingRow` - Allow a column to hold Expandable children, while still scrolling if it needs to.

 ## 🔨 Installation
 ```yaml